syncfusion-content/wpf-docs/wpf/ToolBar/ToolBarManager.md

 ---
 layout: post
-title: ToolBarManager
+title: ToolBarManager in WPF ToolBar control | Syncfusion
-description: Description about ToolBarManager for WPF
+description: Learn here all about ToolBarManager support in Syncfusion WPF ToolBar (ToolBarAdv) control and more.
 platform: wpf
 control: ToolBarAdv
 documentation: ug
 ---

-# ToolBarManager
+# ToolBarManager in WPF ToolBar (ToolBarAdv)

 ToolBarManager is a container in which the ToolBarTrayAdv can place in top, bottom, left or right provided with the following properties.